sictweb/bti425-2020/graded-work/assign1.md

 Some of the tasks on this page are similar to the "local" data page, above.

+This page will display a list of customers.
+(It will NOT have a click event handler for a table row.
+It will simply display a list of customers.)
 Here's an example of what you will create:

 ![Local data, with Knockout](../media/a1/localkov2.png)